torchbox/wagtail-bynder/README.md

 $ python manage.py update_stale_images --days=3
 ```

+### Automatic conversion and downsizing of images

+When the `BYNDER_IMAGE_SOURCE_THUMBNAIL_NAME` derivative for an image is successfully downloaded by Wagtail, it is passed to the `convert_downloaded_image()` method of your custom image model in order to convert it into something more suitable for Wagtail.

+Firstly, downloaded images are converted to the most appropriate type, according to your project's `WAGTAILIMAGES_FORMAT_CONVERSIONS` setting and Wagtail's default preferences.
+For example, by default, `BMP` and `WebP` image are converted to `PNG`.

+Secondly, images are downsized according to the `BYNDER_MAX_SOURCE_IMAGE_WIDTH` and `BYNDER_MAX_SOURCE_IMAGE_HEIGHT` setting values, in a way that preserves their original aspect ratio.
+Whilst Bynder is expected to address this on their side by generating appropriately-sized derivatives - this isn't always a possibile with their basic offering.

+Ensuring source images only have enough pixels to meet the rendition-generation requirements of your project has an enormous long-term benefit for a Wagtail project (especially one with image-heavy content pages), as it provides efficiency gains **every single time** a new rendition is generated.

 ## What to ask of Bynder

 When communicating with Bynder about configuring a new instance for compatibility with Wagtail, there are a few things you'll want to be clear about: